Advent of Code 2015 - Day 22 - Wizard Simulator 20XX

 pipe(enactEffects, playerTurn(spell), enactEffects, bossTurn);

-With the round simulation modeled, we can go about working on a solution to how we determine the minimum mana required to win the battle.
-To do this we will use a recursive function which takes in a BattleConfiguration and BattleRound function like so.
+With the round simulation modelled, we can work on a solution to determine the minimum mana required to win the battle.

 type BattleConfiguration = Pick<BattleState, 'playerHp' | 'playerMana' | 'bossHp' | 'bossDamage'>;